mspear299/python-math-game/README.md

-How To Play Silly Math Game:
+How To Play 'Silly Math Game':

 Game Setup